 Piecing together a family history that had been suppressed for close to seventy years required testimony from the very few living members of my father’s generation, as well as the snippets of information that others in my family knew.
 It also required archival research and some “digging” on my part.
 The birth registries of the Budapest City Archives confirmed that Béla Ádám, born on May 22, 1899 in Budapest to parents Adolf Ádám and Háni Freuder was Jewish (as indicated by the abbreviation “izr.” or “izraelita’ in Hungarian).

-Archival records, and indeed Endre Borsai’s written family history, confirmed that my maternal grandmother’s family was Jewish too.
+Archival records, and indeed Endre Borsai’s written family history, confirmed that my paternal grandmother’s family was Jewish too.
 My great grandfather, born Aharon Wettenstein, changed his name in 1900 to Áron Borsai and my great grandmother’s maiden name was Laura Zimmermann.
 My great grandparents considered themselves Hungarian Jews and are both buried in the Jewish cemetery of Bánffyhunyad (Huedin), Romania.
 But in the multi-ethnic land of Transylvania they chose to effectively raise their children only as Hungarians.
 In fact, Dr. Áron Borsai, a prominent doctor in the area, built a reputation as philanthropist, promoting Hungarian culture–particularly literature–in Transylvania.
 He did this during a difficult moment in history for ethnic Hungarians, after Transylvania become part of Romania following the end of the First World War I and the signing of the Treaty of Trianon of June 4, 1920.
 The family home in Bánffyhunyad served as a venue for literary gatherings of Hungarian authors and artists, and Hungarian artist and author György Szántó (1893 – 1961) wrote about these gatherings in his autobiographical book Fekete éveim (My Dark Years).
 My great-grandfather also launched a scholarship for students enrolled at the Unitarian Academy in Kolozsvár (Cluj).
 More than anything, what I recall from what was told as a child about my father’s family was that they were patriotic Hungarians and supporters of the arts in Translyvania.

 In the years following my aunt Éva’s death in 2013, I have been able to piece together the family suppressed tragedy in the Holocaust.
 In addition to memories and testimony from my father’s cousin Endre, of particular assistance were researchers of the Holocaust Memorial Center in Budapest.
 They were the ones who discovered that my grandfather had not, in fact, been killed in Mauthausen in late 1944, as originally thought, but in Dachau on April 20, 1945.
 And it was even more recently that the International Tracing Service (ITS) I was sent scanned copies of documents listing my grandfather, recovered from Dachau after liberation.